awsdocs/amazon-api-gateway-developer-guide/doc_source/limits.md

 ## API Gateway Limits<a name="api-gateway-limits"></a>

 Unless noted otherwise, the limits can be increased upon request\.
-To request a limit increase, contact the [AWS Support Center](https://console.aws.amazon.com/support/home#/)\.
+To request a limit increase, you can use [Service Quotas](https://docs.aws.amazon.com/servicequotas/latest/userguide/) or contact the [AWS Support Center](https://console.aws.amazon.com/support/home#/)\.

  When authorization is enabled on a method, the maximum length of the method's ARN \(e\.g\., `arn:aws:execute-api:{region-id}:{account-id}:{api-id}/{stage-id}/{method}/{resource}/{path}`\) is 1600 bytes\.
 The path parameter values, the size of which are determined at run time, can cause the ARN length to exceed the limit\.
 When this happens, the API client will receive a `414 Request URI too long` response\.